mattheomustert/dos-python-training/README.md

 # Introductie
 Campus Recruitment Inc. wants to build a dashboard based on internal data, enriched by open source data from Dienst Uitvoering Onderwijs (DUO).
-This codebase exists of an ETL application that will provide the data in Parquet format to the datawarehouse of Campus Recruitment.
+This codebase consists of an ETL application that will provide the data in Parquet format to the datawarehouse of Campus Recruitment.

 # Prerequisites
 - poetry package manager